 Juliet Robson is an artist who has been utilising installation, sculpture, performance, film and video and sound art for 25 years.
-She works in response to sites and environments and is passionate about engaging with visitors and users of those sites and spaces.
+She works site specifically and site responsively to context, history, environment and usage.
+She is passionate about creating ‘dialogues’ between place, artworks and people, embedding layered meaning in the work.

 Juliet’s BA degree was in contemporary art and 20th century music composition and performance.
-She was trained in classical voice by Dame Elisabeth Hawes, Trinity Music College London, Juliet teaches singing one afternoon a week.
+(1991-94) She was previously trained in classical voice by Dame Elisabeth Hawes, Trinity Music College London.

 This informs her longstanding interest in sound and resonance and its relationship to the natural sciences.

 Selected work includes:

 - hertz; Oxford IF Festival, Tramway Glasgow.
 (2018) Ongoing, see blog for current tour dates.

 - What Are You looking At; To Perceive Is To Forget The Name Of The Thing You See (2014) Art of the Lived Experiment, DaDaFest, The Bluecoat Gallery, Liverpool

 - Failure is an Option (2011) Phoenix, Exeter

 - Fieldworks (2009) Phoenix, Exeter